Wytchwulf/auld-guard/README.md

 ## ParrotOS

 One line install.
-I'll come back to this
+While it possible

 ## Tor Relay